Key Takeaways

 The state also ranked highest for termination notice for violations, giving the tenant 14 days to pay rent or move before the landlord can file for eviction.

 Massachusetts also has a reputation for political and social progressivism and cultural diversity, which is why it’s a perfect place to live for those looking to improve their quality of life.
+Plus, the state has great healthcare, an impressive job market, and is a hub of opportunity.

 2. Connecticut

-Elsewhere, it’s got one of the highest quality of life rankings in the US and low crime rates, which no doubt contributes to the former.
+Connecticut also has one of the highest quality of life rankings in the US and low crime rates, which no doubt contributes to the former.
 In terms of education, Connecticut has highly ranked institutions, with high schools and college graduation rates being higher than average.

 3. Rhode Island

-Like Connecticut, Rhode Island had a lower number of eviction notice downloads, with only one being reported in 2023.
+Like Connecticut, Rhode Island had a lower number of eviction notice downloads, with only one eviction being reported in 2023.
 It also came in third for the amount of deposit needed, with tenants only being required to pay one month in advance.

 At its core, life in Rhode Island is laid back and easy.
 It’s the perfect location for those who are seeking a unique coastal lifestyle but still want access to larger cities and bustling culture.